tyyteam/.github/profile/README.md

 We aim at poring seL4 and related repos to Loongarch.

-For seL4test project, see la-seL4`s readme for more info about this project.
+For seL4test project, see [la-seL4](https://github.com/tyyteam/la-seL4) repo for more info.